apache/cordova-qt/README.md

 Cordova/Qt
 ==========

-Cordova/Qt is the Qt port of the Cordova (formerly PhoneGap) framework.
+Cordova/Qt is the Qt port of the Apache Cordova project.
 It should compile on any platform which is compatible with Qt and Qt Mobility.

 Requirements
 ------------